Excel's RACON functions

 Click any function above for details and many examples.

-Although these functions are widely used, they operate differently in in two key ways you may not have noticed
+Although these functions are widely used, they operate differently in three key ways you may not have noticed

 - Logical expressions are split into two parts